jaketrent/jaketrent-blog/content/post/docker-run-server-junk.md

 ## Not mixing junk

-Note that once you start all these processes, resources like ports on localhost or tcp ports for postgres are going to be shared.
+Note that once you start all these processes, resources like http ports on localhost or tcp ports for postgres are going to be shared.
 Make sure you stop any local junk instances so that there are no conflicts.

 You wouldn't run local junk anyway, right?